-- a.
 The Committee may introduce one or more omnibus bills germane to any subject within the proper jurisdiction of the Committee.
 An omnibus bill shall contain the signatures of all members of the Committee.
-Any such omnibus bill shall include only provisions determined by the Committee to be technical, nonsubstantive, or non-controversial.
-In the event that any provision included in the bill is later deemed to be controversial, it shall be excised from the bill. - b.
-If all the members of the Committee sign a bill, at the option of the Chairperson, the Committee members' names need not appear as authors in the heading of the printed bill.
+Any such omnibus bill shall include only provisions determined by the Committee to be technical, non-substantive, or non-controversial.
+In the event that any provision included in the bill is later deemed to be controversial, it shall be excised from the bill.